ryan-p-randall/our-conference-notes/_posts/2019-04-11-soft-stuff-real-stuff.md

 - Stone Center at Wellesley College, feminist model of human development; clients mostly white heterosexual women in relationships
 - later folks (women of color, queer folks, etc) recognized the limits of looking primarily/exclusively at sexism, now about other systems of oppression as well

-- First tenent of relational-cultural theory is connection
+- First tenet of relational-cultural theory is connection
   - Judith Jordan: "Connection is at the core of human growth & development… We all grow in, through, and towards relationship."
   - Alana says that she often uses this with students to focus on the connections we build, that we competence in connection, not alone